 Plea Agreement / Plea and Recommendation

-In Virginia, in situations where Commonwealth Attorneys are involved in the prosecution of the cases on the docket, the prosecuting attorney will generally make an offer to the defendant or defense counsel regarding how to resolve the case by agreement, rather than having an actual trial.
+In situations where a prosecuting attorney is involved, the prosecuting attorney will generally make a proposal / offer to the accused or defense counsel regarding how to resolve the case by agreement, rather than having a trial.
 In some Virginia jurisdictions, this is accomplished by a Plea Agreement and in other Virginia jurisdictions it is accomplished by a Plea and Recommendation.
 Although these terms are quite similar, the practices they describe are quite different.

-If the situation is one where a Plea and Recommendation is used, the defendant is merely bargaining for the prosecuting attorney to make a recommendation to the Court regarding the sentence to be imposed – and there is no guarantee that the Court will accept the recommended sentence.
+Plea and Recommendation: If the situation is one where a Plea and Recommendation is used, the defendant is merely bargaining for the prosecuting attorney to make a recommendation to the Court regarding the sentence to be imposed.
+There is no guarantee that the Court will accept the recommended sentence.
 In some Virginia cases, defense counsel negotiates for the prosecuting attorney to remain silent and not make any argument at all regarding the sentence to be imposed, or perhaps not to oppose an argument made by defense counsel.
+The point is, in this scenario a specific outcome / sentence is not part of the netotiation - the negotiation only involves having the proesecuting attorney proceed in a specified manner - whether that be remain silent, not oppose a certain request of counsel, make a specific recommendation regarding sentence, etc.

 Your Virginia defense attorney will be able to have a more in-depth discussion with you about the various ways negotiation is used in the criminal justice process, the specific details of any proposal made for an agreed disposition of your case, and whether it is in the form of a Plea Agreement or a Plea and Recommendation so you can know exactly what to expect when evaluating the offer and deciding how you wish to proceed.